CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

 can attest, multi-party scheduling can be difficult.
 When that schedule must also accommodate work completion schedules for an MPCVD case, it becomes even harder.
-In [Default Embargoes](#default-embargoes), we laid out a heuristic for resolving multiple embargo proposals, "The Shortest Embargo Proposed Wins."
+In [Default Embargoes](#default-embargoes), we laid out a heuristic for resolving multiple embargo proposals, _The Shortest Embargo Proposed Wins_.
 More specifically, we recommended that Participants *accept* the earliest proposed end date and immediately propose and evaluate the rest as potential revisions.
 This principle applies to any MPCVD case, even at its outset.